dotnet/runtime/docs/workflow/requirements/macos-requirements.md

 - python3
 - icu4c

-The lines to install all the packages above:
+The lines to install all the packages above using Homebrew.

 ```
 brew install cmake autoconf automake libtool pkg-config python3 icu4c